- 2015 Recipient of the Governor General`s Performing Arts Award for Lifetime Artistic Achievement

 - 1992 Juno Award Winner - Video of the Year for "Into the Fire"

-In 1997 McLachlan also founded the Lilith Fair tour, showcasing female artists and bringing over 2 million people together during its three-year run.
-Lilith Fair raised more than $7 million for women's charities and helped launch the careers of numerous women performers.
-The festival was the most successful all-female music event and was the top-grossing touring festival at that time.
+In addition to her personal artistic efforts, Sarah founded the Lilith Fair tour, which showcased female musicians and brought over two million people together during its three-year run.
+Lilith Fair raised over $7 million for local and national charities and was the most successful all-female music event, launching the careers of numerous performers.